koverton/solace-monitoring-extension/README.md

 ## Next Steps / TODO Items

+In priority order:
 1. Fix redundancy status for hardware queries (as of 8.2.0)
 2. Add more statistics to all entities; current version emphasizes status checks
+3. Per-metric documentation
-3. More backwards compatibility schemas
+4. More backwards compatibility schemas
-4. Better calculation to match parsing schema version to the version presented by the router
+5. Better calculation to match parsing schema version to the version presented by the router
-5. When many schemas need to be supported, should load only the servers' required libs dynamically via child classloaders
+6. When many schemas need to be supported, should load only the servers' required libs dynamically via child classloaders

+Additional metrics that make sense to add:
+1. Client connections
+2. DR links